The Modern Shell, Classic Soul: Anchoring Minimalist Interiors with Baroque Masterpieces

 The Baroque Core

-To integrate Baroque furniture into a modern volume, one must adopt a curator’s discipline.
-Do not clutter; showcase.
+The Gallery Protocol: To integrate Baroque furniture into a modern volume, one must adopt a curator’s discipline.

 • Negative Space Boundary: Maintain a strict 1.5-metre circulation perimeter.
 This zone is critical for visual isolation.